Ethan-Passino/HomeShelf/README.md

 # 🏠 HomeShelf

-**HomeShelf** is a Progressive Web App (PWA) designed to help users manage home inventory, specifically food items in their fridge and pantry.
-Users can add items with pictures and expiration dates, track inventory across multiple homes, and get notified about expiring goods.
-Designed for use across multiple devices, HomeShelf prioritizes simplicity, flexibility, and collaboration.
+**HomeShelf** is a Progressive Web App (PWA) designed to help users manage and organize their belongings across multiple spaces.
+While originally focused on tracking food items in fridges and pantries, it has evolved into a flexible inventory and home organization tool.
+Users can add items with pictures, descriptions, and tags, manage storage across rooms or locations, and track everything from pantry goods to tools, books, and more.

 ---

 ## ✨ Features

-- 📸 Add items to a reusable catalog by snapping photos and naming them
+- 📸 Add items to a reusable catalog by snapping photos, naming them, and applying descriptive tags
-- 📦 Track quantities, expiration dates, and storage locations (fridge, pantry, etc.)
+- 📦 Track quantities, expiration dates, and storage locations (e.g., fridge, pantry, garage, closet)
-- 🏠 Manage multiple homes (e.g., Home, Cabin, Grandma's) — each with its own inventory
+- 🏠 Manage multiple homes or spaces (e.g., Home, Cabin, Storage Unit) — each with its own inventory
-- 🔍 Filter and search by location, expiration status, or name
+- 🔍 Filter and search by location, expiration status, tags, or name
 - 🔔 Get notified when items are near or past expiration
 - 📱 Installable as a PWA (iOS, Android, Desktop)
 - 🔐 User authentication with sign-up/sign-in functionality